CesareLink/BuildNNwithPytorch/README.md

 # BuildNNwithPytorch
-It's code list for basic NN building with Pytorch, explaining every single problem that you may encounter from scratch Thanks Deeplizard and Morvan Zhou for their help in leading the way to deep learning with pytorch.
+It's a code list for basic NN building with Pytorch, explaining every single problem that you may encounter from scratch Thanks Deeplizard and Morvan Zhou for their help in leading the way to deep learning with pytorch.

 ## Annotation4Deeplizard